astrotaca/astrotaca.github.io/_tabs/projects.md

 ## The Design

-Every detail of the Flap Flat Panel was tailored for seamless integration and reliable performance:

 - **3D-Printed Housing**
   Made from black PETG for strength and minimal reflections.
 It sticks to your telescope hood with a clamp.